Top 6 Best Baseball Card Brands

 3. Upper Deck

-Upper Deck is a well-known baseball card brand founded in 1989.
+Upper Deck is a well-known baseball card brand founded in 1988.
 The outstanding quality of their cards sets the standard for the card industry as a whole, and no feature better highlights this than their 1992 Upper Deck Authentication (UDA) program, which was a five-step process that ensured their memorabilia and cards' autographs were authentic.
 This process included having a witness at every signing event for athletes, which solidified the company's already exceptionally trustworthy reputation.

 Upper Deck's massive popularity and positive reviews later led the company to become the first trading card company to branch out in other sports in 1991, most notably hockey, basketball, and football.
 Their varied line of products and game-changing ideas set Upper Deck apart from the competition.
 Upper Deck set itself apart by including pieces of game-used jerseys and autograph inserts in their 1996 'Upper Deck Football Set' and the 1990 'Baseball Heroes' set.
 This practice has become a staple of the card collecting hobby today.

 The two would quickly form a rivalry that would challenge each company to keep outpacing the other in terms of the quality and quantity of their products.
-Topps would eventually acquire the brand in 1989 but changed the focus of the cards to rookie players, for which it has since become a staple of the collecting community.
+Topps would eventually acquire the brand in 1989, but changed the focus of the cards to rookie players, for which it has since become a staple of the collecting community.
 Their emphasis on rookies and their long history in the industry speaks to the volumes of experience and trust many have in the company as a whole.

 Outside of baseball, Fleer found success in other sports markets as well.
 Basketball cards especially became a massive boom for the company, and their cards still hold immense value today.
 The Michael Jordan Fleer rookie card is one of the most sought-after trading cards amongst all sports collectors.
 Fleer's unique releases and diverse sets of cards help the company maintain its profile and popularity today.

 Yet, with its now-iconic 2007 Elite Extra Edition set, which mainly focused on prospects and draft picks with an NCAA license, Donruss found a new avenue for success without needing team logos or player images.
-Sadly this victory did not save the company, and it eventually was bought by Panini in 2011, who has steered the brand back into success since its transition in ownership.
-Despite the lack of stability with ownership, the quality of the cards has never wavered, and they are still a valuable part of many collectors' baseball card collections.
+Sadly this victory did not save the company, and it was eventually bought by Panini in 2011, who has steered the brand back into success since its transition in ownership.
+Despite the lack of stability with ownership, the quality of the cards has never wavered, and they are still a valuable part of many collectors’ collections.